neo4j/neo4j-python-driver/docs/source/async_api.rst

 AsyncDriver
 ***********

-Every Neo4j-backed application will require a :class:`neo4j.AsyncDriver` object.
+Every Neo4j-backed application will require a driver object.

 This object holds the details required to establish connections with a Neo4j database, including server URIs, credentials and other configuration.
 :class:`neo4j.AsyncDriver` objects hold a connection pool from which :class:`neo4j.AsyncSession` objects can borrow connections.